burgess01/PerformanceMetrics/writing/reflection.md

 #### Run the `eval_intmin` program with two integer inputs of `10` and `5`

-Results from running my program with the inputs 10 and 5:
+Results from running my intmin program with the inputs 10 and 5:

 ```text
 command: